fluhus/coppee/README.md

 Future Features
 ---------------
+* support UTF-8 instructions
 * choose whether or not to overwrite existing files
 * set output prints on/off
+* add pretend-mode, that only reports what actions will be taken in current configuration
+* handle subdirectory recursion
 * choose whether or not to ignore i/o errors (right now it exits on error)
 * *features suggested by users*